anoronha/Noronha-et-al-2015-QSR/README.md

 Hogg, A. G., Q. Hua, P. G. Blackwell, M. Niu, C. E. Buck, T. P. Guilderson, T. J. Heaton, J. G. Palmer, P. J. Reimer, R. W. Reimer, C. S. M. Turney, and S. R. H. Zimmerman (2013), [SHCal13 Southern Hemisphere Calibration, 0–50,000 Years Cal BP](https://journals.uair.arizona.edu/index.php/radiocarbon/article/view/16783), *Radiocarbon*, 55(4), 1889–1903.

-Script uses the function `Multistart` which is part of the Global Optimization Toolbox available from [MathWorks](http://www.mathworks.com/products/global-optimization/)
+bombC.m is the code described in the manuscript and uses the function `Multistart` which is part of the Global Optimization Toolbox available from [MathWorks](http://www.mathworks.com/products/global-optimization/).  simple_bombC.m is a modified version of bombC.m that uses only packages that are standard to the Matlab distribution.
+Solutions produced by this function are adquate though often not as good as the solutions produced by bombC.m